visit our sponsor

 - Tartiflette, potato dish made with melted cheese, lardons (French bacon), and onions;

-- Coq au Vin, dish of chicken or rooster braised with wine, lardons, mushrooms, and garlic;
+- Coq au Vin, a dish of chicken or rooster braised with wine, lardons, mushrooms, and garlic;

 - Raclette, baked potatoes, ham and salami covered with melted cheese;